hassio-addons/addon-mqtt/README.md

 - The Mosquitto broker has multi-user support with ACL!
   _This allows you to limit the access of an MQTT user to a specific topic._
-- With the ACL support, you can have a separate user for every device that connects to your broker.
+- With the ACL support, you can have a separate user for every device that connects to your MQTT server.
 - You can also have read-only users that cannot post messages.

 ACL = access control list.